Boorish fans: 76ers and Knicks issue bans after incidents - WTMJ

 “We apologize to Russell Westbrook and the Washington Wizards for being subjected to this type of unacceptable and disrespectful behavior,” the 76ers said in a statement announcing the ban.
 “There is no place for it in our sport or arena.”

-Video shows that someone spit on Young while he was preparing to inbound the basketball in the fourth quarter of New York’s win over Atlanta at Madison Square Garden.
-Westbrook was leaving the Wizards’ game in Philadelphia with an ankle injury when someone sitting over the tunnel that leads from the floor threw the popcorn on him.

-The NBA said Thursday that its rules on fan behavior will be “vigorously enforced in order to ensure a safe and respectful environment for all involved.”
+The National Basketball Players Association said “true fans … honor and respect the dignity of our players.
+No true fan would seek to harm them or violate their personal space.”
+And the NBA said its rules on fan behavior will be “vigorously enforced in order to ensure a safe and respectful environment for all involved.”

 “The return of more NBA fans to our arenas has brought great excitement and energy to the start of the playoffs, but it is critical that we all show respect for players, officials and our fellow fans,” the NBA said Thursday.